rmcd1024/derivmkts/README.md

 ```

 This small bit of code computes and plots all call and put Greeks for
 500 options.
+This is 16 plots in all.
 It's a great illustration of how powerful R can be.

 ### Galton board or quincunx